atenearesearchgroup/chatgpt-uml/IntentModels.md

 All models are labeled with a series of tags indicating the modeling concepts and mechanisms covered by the model.

-Possible tags include: Enumerations, Classes, Attributes, Operations, Generalization, Association, Aggregation, Composition, Association Class, Association reified as a Class, Multiple inheritance, Abstract classes, OCL constraints, Roles (as assoc. ends), Roles (as inherited classes), [Roles (as entity types)](https://link.springer.com/chapter/10.1007/978-3-540-30464-7_7), and [Materialization](http://www.vldb.org/conf/1994/P630.PDF).
+Possible tags include: Enumerations, Classes, Attributes, Operations, Generalizations, Associations, Aggregations, Compositions, Association classes, Associations reified as a classes, Multiple inheritance, Abstract classes, OCL constraints, Roles (as assoc. ends), Roles (as inherited classes), [Roles (as entity types)](https://link.springer.com/chapter/10.1007/978-3-540-30464-7_7), and [Materialization](http://www.vldb.org/conf/1994/P630.PDF).

 ## Amphibious